dmd-program/dmd-100/topics/character.md

 11. Foil character
   - Typically contrasts the main character in qualities and values so that we may learn more about the main character.
 12. Symbolic character
+  - This character represents an abstract concept like "hope" or "justice."